roengle/CS3560-MiniTwitter/README.md

 ## Video

 Watch the video describing the program [here](https://www.youtube.com/watch?v=G8Gog94gs2A&feature=youtu.be)!
+Please note the video only covers the program for the A2 assignment, so it won't show any of the features listed above.

 ## Description